What if a nurse drinks a little too much, decides to drive, and ends up being convicted of DUI? Does she lose her nursing license?

 - License revocation

-Finding a skilled DUI attorney in Los Angeles is essential to presenting a solid defense to the court and the jury.
+Hiring a Los Angeles DUI lawyer from our team is essential to presenting a solid defense to the court and the jury.
 Protecting your legal rights is crucial with so much on the line.
 Contact us today to schedule a free case evaluation and learn more about your options for protecting your nursing license after a DUI.